-Factors that may increase your chance of giving birth to a baby with macrosomia include:
+Factors that may increase the chance of giving birth to a baby with macrosomia include:

-The main symptom of macrosomia is a birthweight of at least 8 pounds, 13 ounces or more.
+The main sign of macrosomia is a predicted birthweight of at least 8 pounds, 13 ounces or more.
 This birthweight may be estimated during prenatal testing.

 Your doctor will estimate the birth weight and evaluate any dangers for the mother and/or baby.